aminekun90/mdns_listener_advanced/README.md

 - Firewall: mDNS uses UDP port 5353.
 Ensure your firewall allows traffic on this port.
 - Docker: If running in Docker, you must use network_mode: "host" so the container can receive Multicast packets from the physical network.
 - Windows: You might need to allow Node.js through the Windows Defender Firewall on the first run.
-- MacOS + Docker limitations : running docker in host mode might not work on Mac-OS, since the container is not able to access the host network.
+- macOS + Docker limitations : running docker in host mode might not work on macOS, since the container is not able to access the host network.

 ## Support & Contribution